shrrshazni/array-bankist/README.md

-# array-bankist
+# Bankist App 🏦
 A sleek, functional banking application built with Vanilla JavaScript.
 This project focuses on DOM manipulation, user authentication simulation, and complex data management using modern JavaScript array methods.
 It features real-time balance updates, money transfers, loan requests, and a dynamic transaction history.

-# Bankist App 🏦

 Bankist is a minimalist banking application that allows users to manage their finances through a clean, interactive interface.
 This project was developed to practice advanced JavaScript concepts and DOM manipulation.

 ## 🚀 Live Demo